Brother misses out on winning Lotto ticket to his sister

-A North Island woman ended her holiday on a high after winning $333,333 in Lotto First Division.
+A North Island woman’s place in the queue at a Lotto shop has made her $333,333 richer than her brother.

-The woman, who wishes to remain anonymous, was spending the weekend in Whangamatā with family when she decided to buy a Powerball ticket before heading home on Saturday.
+The woman was spending the weekend in Whangamatā with family when she decided to buy a Powerball ticket before heading home.

-“We had breakfast in town and wandered to the shop afterwards,” she explained.
+“We had breakfast in town and wandered to the shop afterwards,” she said, wishing to remain anonymous..
 “My brother bought a ticket first, and then I followed.”

-Little did the siblings know this order of events would prove crucial later.

 “I was busy settling back in and didn’t check my ticket until Sunday night,” she said.